paulnunezm/MVP-Movies/README.md

 Instead of using [Otto](https://github.com/square/otto) for the layers communications right now is still using callbacks interfaces and instead of using multiples classes for extending the base view, presenter and usecases is done by creating a contract interface for the feature in which each one is extending the base interface.
+I think is easier to read this way.

 ```
 public interface MovieDetailsContract {